Monitoring & Assessment of Hawaiʻi Volcanoes

 CSAV’s student internship program allows UH Hilo majors in Geology and Computer Science the opportunity to work at HVO on research projects.
 Stephanie Dinkins, who has a BS degree in Geology and is working towards a degree in Computer Science, spent the summer of 2008 under the guidance of HVO geophysicists Dave Wilson and Paul Okubo.
 One project added new functionality to several multi-threaded Earthworm programs (a real-time seismic processing system), including the ability to collect and output statistical information.
 Dinkins wrote scripts to process and store large data sets.
 This script parsed both text and streaming Earthworm data that could be compared and then stored in a MySQL database.
 One such script automated the process of parsing historical data that had been stored on many external hard drives, so that it could be relocated to a master database.
 Centralizing the storage of the data makes it more readily available for comparison and analysis by HVO scientists.
 Another project involved system Administration.
 Dinkins assisted in the installation and configuration of Big Brother network monitoring software for computers running Windows and Linux operating systems within the same network.
 The network monitoring software aids in identifying real-time network issues for attention and repair.

-Past interns include Daisy Wheeler, Steve Clegg, and Sean O’Neill.
+Past interns include Daisy Wheeler, Steve Clegg, and John O'Brien.

 In 2001, Ralf Krug developed an integrated data management platform that was the predecessor of VALVE, an innovative archival and real-time database that allows HVO staff to compare seismic amplitude, tilt, and gas emissions on a common time base.

-This computer network requires dedicated administration, currently provided by Loren Antolik.
+This computer network requires dedicated administration, currently provided by Loren Antolik (now employed directly by HVO).
 He develops programs that automatically ingest new HVO data sets, and creates routines for plotting the data to allow interactive visualization through VALVE.
 Antolik also participates in data collection and the maintenance and installation of continuously recording instruments.

 Read more about deformation projects!